The problem with fatty liver symptoms is that they do not appear until later stages.

 There is not one clear and distinct symptom of fatty liver disease in its early stages.

-With that in mind, here are the fatty liver symptoms you should pay attention to:
+With that in mind, here are the symptoms of fatty liver disease you should pay attention to:

 - Abnormal stools